Self Confidence: Definition, Examples, and Strategies for More Confidence

 What Is Self-Confidence?

 Self confidence is when we feel good about ourselves and who we are — we have positive outlook on ourselves.
 Self confidence arises from the general beliefs we have about ourselves being good, worthwhile human beings.
-For example, you may feel that, deep down, you are deserving of being treated kindly by others and having success in your life pursuits.
+For example, you may feel that, deep down, you are deserving of being treated kindly by others and having success in your career pursuits.
 These positive self beliefs are integral to your independent functioning and affect how you relate to others.

 Having self confidence helps guide your behavior in ways that enable you to live a more supportive, fulfilling life.
 When you feel badly about yourself, you unconsciously create situations that prove you right — you're no good after all — and you decrease the likelihood that you will achieve the happiness that you seek.

-How to build self-confidence
+How to Build Self-Confidence

 Two main things contribute to self-confidence: self-efficacy and self-esteem.

-Self-efficacy is about how much we believe we can mastering skills and achieve our goals.
+Self-efficacy is about how much we believe we can master skills and achieve our goals.
 Usually we build this skill and become more confident in this way by actually pursuing goals, putting in hard work, and discovering that we can indeed succeed even in the face of challenges.
 We just have to practice.

-Strategies for building self-confidence
+Strategies for Building Self-Confidence

 We are often our own worst critics.
 By developing self-compassion, we learn how to treat ourselves more kindly.
 As a result, we feel better and can develop more confidence.
 Here are some activities that can help: